What is the apprenticeship levy?

 An employer with an annual pay bill of £2,000,000:

-Will there be an allowance?
+Is there an allowance?

-Yes, there will be a levy allowance of £15,000 per year to offset the levy that must be paid.
+Yes, there is a levy allowance of £15,000 per year to offset the levy that must be paid.
 This means you will only have to pay something if your bill exceeds £3 million a year.
 The allowance operates on a monthly basis, leaving you £1,250 a month.
 This can only be spent on government approved apprenticeships.

 What happens to any unused allowance?

 It is carried on over to the next month.
 If you have multiple PAYE schemes and do not use the full £15,000 allowance, you will be able to offset the unused amount against another one of your schemes once the tax year has ended.